-If your neighbour/s approach you with a complaint, it is better for you to exercise discretion and be open than to become defensive.
+If your neighbour/s approaches you with a complaint, you should exercise discretion and be open rather than becoming defensive.
 If your dog barks excessively, it is often a sign of stress and you will want to take steps to fix the problem.
 It may be caused by:

 - Too little exercise